Puppy vaccinations: answering your questions

 When it comes to taking your puppy out on walks, there’s no way of knowing whether the new dogs you encounter are fully up to date with their vaccines.

 It’s best to avoid walking your new puppy in public until their full primary vaccine course has been administered.

 Your puppy will need booster vaccinations every year.
 Once they’ve had their primary vaccine course, your vet will advise you to book your puppy in for their first booster vaccination in 1 years’ time.

 Not all conditions need to be vaccinated against every single year.
-E.g. Parvovirus booster is only needed every 3 years.
-That said, conditions like Leptospirosis need to be vaccinated against annually.
+For example, the parvovirus booster is only needed every three years.
+That said, conditions like leptospirosis need to be vaccinated against annually.

 Don’t be alarmed — your vet will keep you up to date, all you need to do is attend your appointments.

-They’ll then get a Parvo booster 12 months later (aged 1 year).
-From this point onwards, your dog will need a Parvo booster every 3 years.
+They’ll then get a parvo booster 12 months later (aged one year).
+From this point onwards, your dog will need a Parvo booster every three years.